2 seasons available

 An explosion disintegrates the moon's dark side and hurls it, along with 311 occupants, out of Earth's orbit and into space.

-Koenig appeals aliens to allow the crew to settle on their planet after the aliens' attack leaves Moonbase Alpha inhabitable.
+Koenig appeals to aliens to allow the crew to settle on their planet after the aliens' attack leaves Moonbase Alpha uninhabitable.

 Commander Koenig and his colleagues speed through space and time into a world of ice; once there, they encounter people who appear to be former inhabitants of earth stranded there.